 - You change your career goals

-- You go on academic probation or encounter other academic difficulties
+- You go on academic warning (formerly probation) or encounter other academic difficulties

 - You have changes in your schedule or personal life that greatly affect the number of units you can take during a semester

-Additionally, you can use our Academic Planning resources, such as the articulation agreements for transfer, degree and certificate requirements, and the PCC Transfer tool to begin planning your academics and making your course selections on your own until you can meet with a counselor.
+Additionally, you can use our Academic Planning resources, such as the articulation agreements for transfer, degree and certificate requirements, and Assist.org to begin planning your academics and making your course selections on your own until you can meet with a counselor.

 How to Update Your Major?

 When you decide on a new major, we recommend you also update your major with a counselor so your degree requirements will appear in your LancerPlan degree audit.
 You may update your major when you meet with a counselor or submit an online request using our online counseling form.

 Questions About the Educational Plan?